marcobonici/marcobonici.github.io/blog/effort.md

 ## Ok, and now?

-Although the `Effort.jl` release paper has just been accepted on JCAP[^effort-paper] (and there was even some media coverage about it[^effort-press]!) there are a few things we are working on about:
+Although the `Effort.jl` release paper has just been accepted on JCAP[^paper] (and there was even some media coverage about it[^press]!) there are a few things we are working on about:

 - A `jax` compatible version, `jaxeffort`.
 This is mostly done, and it is available on [GitHub](https://github.com/CosmologicalEmulators/jaxeffort).
 - Batteries included.
 I am including by default some emulators into the packages, such that they can be used out-of-the-box.